YanzeLIPub/GIST_microbiome/README.md

   The training data used in the paper is placed in the Risk Model Data and Metastasis Model Data folders.

   You can also use your own data to test the model.

+  After clone this repositorie

+  You can run 'Rscript modeling.R" or activate R environment to run this script 'source("modeling.R").
+Of course you need to install all dependent R packages.

 ![image](https://github.com/YanzeLIPub/GIST_microbiome/assets/143196047/7a038cee-f6cc-4b5f-836e-1903ef0ce4fc)